 (5) Does the agency admit its gaps?

-One of the most important parts of judging an agency, there’s no such thing as an invincible agency.
+One of the most important parts of judging an agency, there is no such thing as an invincible agency.
 Some will be stronger in creative production, others will be tech-heads and able to put tracking code across your site with expert reporting.
 Make sure you ask your agency where they use expert sub-contractors instead of internal operations.
-After all if they do, then take that as a positive; if you are a jack of all trades, are you master of none?
+After all if they do, then take that as a positive; if you are a jack of all trades, are you a master of none?